 Section 320.
 Only listed uses permitted.
 No building structure or premises shall be built, erected, altered, used, arranged or designed to be used for any purpose other than those specified in this Section.
 Only those uses specifically listed as being permitted shall be permitted.
-All new construction shall require a zoning permit in accordance with
+All new construction shall require a zoning permit in accordance withSection 410, and new or changed uses shall require a certificate of zoning compliance in accordance with Section 420.